truenas/documentation/content/SCALE/SCALEUIReference/Storage/Datasets/ImportDataScreenSCALE.md

 ---
 title: "Import Data Screen"
-description: "This article provides information on the settings and functions found on the Import Data screen."
+description: "Provides information on the settings and functions found on the Import Data screen."
 weight: 25
 aliases:
 tags: